neo-project/docs/docs/en-us/reference/rpc/latest-version/api/getversion.md

-# getversion Method
+﻿# getversion Method

-Returns the version information about the queried node.
+Returns the version information of the node.

+> [!Note]
+>
+> You must install the plugin [RpcServer](https://github.com/neo-project/neo-modules/releases) before you can invoke the method.

-#### Example
+## Example

 Request body: